jpacg/awesome-stars/README.md

 - [frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
 - [lightsocks](https://github.com/gwuhaolin/lightsocks) - ⚡️一个轻巧的网络混淆代理🌏
 - [go-sniffer](https://github.com/40t/go-sniffer) - 🔎Sniffing and parsing mysql,redis,http,mongodb etc protocol. 抓包截取项目中的数据库请求并解析成相应的语句。
-- [shadowtunnel](https://github.com/snail007/shadowtunnel) - secure tunnel which help you protecting your tcp traffic between your machine and your service on remote.
 - [lazygit](https://github.com/jesseduffield/lazygit) - simple terminal UI for git commands
 - [gin](https://github.com/gin-gonic/gin) - Gin is a HTTP web framework written in Go (Golang).
 It features a Martini-like API with much better performance -- up to 40 times faster.
 If you need smashing performance, get yourself some Gin.
 - [delve](https://github.com/go-delve/delve) - Delve is a debugger for the Go programming language.